On the time consistency of collective preferences: Introduction

 The conditions for time consistent aggregation of individual preferences are very strong, as shown by \citet{zuber11}.
 Aggregate preferences are stationary and Pareto optimal if and only if individual and collective preferences are additively separable with exponential discounting, and all agents have the same discount rate.
-There are also strong implications for collective choice models.
-Recent work by \citet{jacksonyariv14,jacksonyariv15} shows that when preferences of heterogeneous agents evaluating a stream of common consumption are aggregated via a collective utility function that satisfies Pareto optimality, these collective preferences must be dictatorial or time inconsistent.
-On the other hand, if aggregation rules are Paretian and nondictatorial, they exhibit a specific form of time inconsistency, known as \emph{present-bias} or \emph{decreasing impatience}.
-Actually, the authors perform an experimental study and find that this is one of the main sources of time inconsistent choices.
+There are strong implications for models of collective choice as well.
+For instance, \citet{jacksonyariv14,jacksonyariv15} show that when preferences of heterogeneous agents evaluating a stream of common consumption are aggregated via a collective utility function that satisfies Pareto optimality, collective preferences must be dictatorial or time inconsistent.
+On the other hand, if aggregation rules are Paretian and nondictatorial, they exhibit a specific form of time inconsistency, known as present-bias or decreasing impatience.

-All the studies cited above share a common assumption: aggregate utility is a weighted sum of all individual utilities with utility weights that are \emph{constant over time}.
-It is shown below that the latter is key for their results, since relaxing this assumption makes time consistent aggregation of individuals with heterogeneous discount factors possible.
-To do this, the problem of constructing Pareto optimal allocations with heterogeneous consumers is extended to allow for time-varying utility weights, based on the framework developed by \citet{lucasstokey84}.
+As is common in social choice theory, previous results are based on a fundamental assumption: aggregate utility is a weighted sum of individual utilities with weights that are \emph{constant over time}.
+This paper shows that relaxing this assumption makes time consistent aggregation of individuals with heterogeneous discount factors possible.
+To do this, the problem of constructing Pareto optimal allocations is extended to allow for time-varying weights, based on the framework developed by \citet{lucasstokey84}.
 Utility weights then become a state variable in the dynamic program.
 Important extensions introduced by \citet{danalevan90,danalevan91}, such as allowing for unbounded returns and more general specifications of the discounting process, are also included in the analysis.